HELVE/HELVEOS/README.md

 > 2 min wait

-> 30 min break for shower

 **PSYOPS: Computer, initiate grounding program / grounding [INCOMPLETE]**

 > Ready for Phase 2 Grounding Program?

-> 5 second break
+> 5 second wait

-> Phase 2 Grounding Program active. x x x
+> Phase 2 Grounding Program active.
+Let's ground you for a good start of the day, shall we?.

-> What's your latest accomplishment?
+What's your latest accomplishment?

 > 10sec break

-> Well done Operative, keep going.
-Let's ground you for a good start of the day, shall we?.
+> Well done Operative Mothnode, keep going.
+Remember, it's about the process not the goal.

-> 1 second break

-> "Initiating Grounding Program.
-Please standby."
+> Initiating Phase 2 Grounding Program.
+Please standby.

 > 5 sec break